kauranenmikko/PCSetupProject/README.md

 You can (and possibly should) remove the salt-minion or salt-master installations if you have no further use for them.

+For testing and salt master-minion compability on Linux we open the ports 4505 and 4506 on ufw.
+You don't want to leave them open for no reason, so `sudo ufw deny 4505/tcp && sudo ufw deny 4506/tcp` to deny the ports instead.sud

 ## Sources used: